 |Wiscasset, Waterville & Farmington Railway Company||1907 – 1915||Carson Peck||Sam Sewall|

 |1926 – 1929||H. O. Phillips||Sam Sewall|

 |1930 – 1940||Frank Winter||Frank Winter|

-The rolling stock bought by the group of railfans was stored on the farm of Frank Ramsdell of West Thompson, CT.
-No. 9 was kept in a shed, while the other pieces were outdoors.
+The rolling stock bought by the group of railfans was stored on the farm of Frank Ramsdell of West Thompson, Connecticut.
+Locomotive 9 was kept in a shed, while the other pieces were outdoors.
 The plan was to build an amusement park.
 This never happened.
 The investors lost interest, and the pieces rested on the Ramsdell farm.

-Frank’s daughter Alice Ramsdell inherited the farm on Frank’s death.
+Frank’s daughter Alice Ramsdell inherited the farm upon her father’s death.
 Alice held on to the WW&F pieces — she absolutely would not sell, especially No. 9.
 She did allow tours of the property, however.